Steve Molitor was born in Ontario, Canada, and began boxing as a youngster, following in his older brother Jeremy’s footsteps by taking up the sport.

 He followed that up with a KO victory overblown-up super-flyweight Feliciano Ledesma and out-pointed Jose Saez two months later to earn himself the chance to reclaim his title.

-His opponent would be Takalani Ndlovu, whom Steve had beaten before with a ninth-round TKO defense of his IBF Title in 2007 and now would face again for the title vacated by Molitor’s only conqueror Celestino Caballero.
+His opponent would be Takalani Ndlovu, whom Steve had beaten before with a ninth-round TKO defense of his IBF title in 2007.
+He would now face again for the title vacated by Molitor’s only conqueror Celestino Caballero.

 In September 2010, Steve would then be offered the chance to travel to Great Britain to take on Jason Booth, ironically the brother of Nicky, who Steve had out-pointed in 2002 for the Commonwealth Title.